QuentinRougemont/fsc_modelling/README.md

 * To limit the effect of linked selection, gBGC, barriers to gene-flow only sites in fast recombining areas were included in the jSFS

-# Running
+# Running models
-see scripts in 00-scripts.
+see scripts in 00-scripts/

 # Models
 * 5 and 6 pops models
 * With and without migration.
 * With and without population expansion.
 * With and without secondary contacts

+5 and 6 pop models can be easily modified by editing those in the folder `02-models`.
+See fastsimcoal manual for further details